 - The Lord's instructions to Noah and his family were to "increase in number and fill the earth."
-Genesis 9:11 - It appears that they chose rather to remain together and "build [themselves] a city."
-Genesis 11:4 - Their intentions were opposed to God's command to "fill the earth."
-Genesis 9:1 - Their desire was to "not be scattered over the face of the earth."
-Genesis 11:4 - Their desire to build a "tower that reaches to the heavens" (v.4) seems to be an early attempt at man-made religion. - This may have been a hint of man's distrust of God's promise to never again flood the earth.
+Genesis 9:1 - It appears that they chose rather to remain together and "build [themselves] a city."
+Genesis 11:4 - Their intentions oppose God's command to "fill the earth."
+Genesis 9:1 - They desired to "not be scattered over the face of the earth."
+Genesis 11:4 - Their desire to build a "tower that reaches to the heavens" (v.4) is recognized as an early attempt at man-made religion. - This may have been a hint of man's distrust of God's promise to never again flood the earth.